andrewchilds/overcast/README.md

   or rsync if the --rsync flag is used.
 Source can be absolute or relative to the .overcast/files directory.
 Destination can be absolute or relative to the home directory.
 Any reference to {instance} in the source will be replaced with the instance name.
+The --exclude flag only works with rsync.

 Options:                         Defaults:
   --rsync                        false
   --user USERNAME
   --password PASSWORD
+  --exclude FILE_OR_DIRECTORY

 Examples:
   Assuming instances "app.01" and "app.02", this will expand to: